 Acceptable Computer Use

-This Acceptable Computer Use Policy applies to all employees of Mastech Digital Holdings Inc. and its subsidiaries, and to all third parties who may access and use the company’s computer systems, networks, and related technologies.
+This Acceptable Computer Use Policy applies to all employees of Mastech Digital Inc. and its subsidiaries, and to all third parties who may access and use the company’s computer systems, networks, and related technologies.

 Use of the Internet by employees is permitted and encouraged where such use supports the goals and objectives of the business.
 However, access to the Internet is a privilege, and all users must adhere to the company’s policies concerning Computer, Email, and Internet use.